-Pumpkin, Chipotle and White Cheddar Grits with Bacon-Wrapped Shrimp is the perfect autumn treat for an easy dinner or for entertaining guests that’s both savory and spicy!
+Cheese and Pumpkin Grits with Bacon-Wrapped Shrimp is the perfect autumn treat for an easy dinner or for entertaining guests that’s both savory and spicy!

-I think I’ve said it a time or two but you know I love me some shrimp and grits!
+I think I’ve said it a time or two but I love me some shrimp and grits!

 Yes, they made me a little nervous but they were creamy, cheesy and divine!

-I then had shrimp and grits at an area restaurant and from that point on I was hooked!
+I then had shrimp and grits at an area restaurant not long after and from that point on I was hooked!

 Now that its pumpkin season, pumpkin grits just seemed like the thing to do!
 This Pumpkin, Chipotle and White Cheddar Grits with Bacon-Wrapped Shrimp is both a delicious savory and spicy main dish perfect for entertaining!
 Pumpkin, spicy and smoky chipotle peppers, cheese, shrimp and BACON!

-Now onto this dish!
-Pumpkin, Chipotle and White Cheddar Grits with Bacon-Wrapped Shrimp is easy and impressive.
+How to make Pumpkin, Chipotle and White Cheddar Grits with Bacon-Wrapped Shrimp:

 Serve the bacon-wrapped shrimp over the spicy pumpkin and cheese grits, garnish with toasted pumpkin seeds and… Friends!